 Self-esteem is recognizing our own unique set of talents and skills.
-Each of us are like snowflakes or leaves on a tree… no two are created alike.
+Each of us is like a snowflake or leaf on a tree… no two are created alike.

 Each person is a unique miracle.
 There never was, there is not now, nor will their ever be another you.
 You are the only YOU the world will ever get.
 It’s a waste of time to compare yourself to others — there’s no one else in your league.

 Each person is a package packed full to the brim with abilities, strengths, skills, and talents.
-There are no empty space in your package.
+There are no empty spaces in your package.